 Students will print out class notes PRIOR to the class, which can be found in CANVAS.

-After that, using their ASSIGNMENT PLANNER and COMPOSITION CHECKLIST will complete the assignment.
+After that, using their ASSIGNMENT PLANNER and COMPOSITION CHECKLIST, students will then complete the accompanying assignment.

 High School Research and More consists of two major components: College Application Essays and a Semester Long Term Paper.